montahdaya/Data-Product-Project-/include.md

-### Welcome to storm database explorer
+### Welcome to the Storm Database Explorer

 This application is based on the U.S. National Oceanic and Atmospheric Administration's (NOAA) storm database.

-Dataset has been obtained from [the Coursera Reproducible Research Course site](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2) and processed as a part of peer assignment for the course.
-Full description of the processing workflow is available on [RPubs](http://rpubs.com/zero323/18294).
+Datasets have been obtained from [the Coursera Reproducible Research Course site](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2FStormData.csv.bz2) and processed as part of a peer assignment for the course.A full description of the processing workflow is available at [RPubs](http://rpubs.com/zero323/18294).

-Source code is available on the [GitHub](https://github.com/zero323/developing-data-products-shiny).
+The source code is available on [GitHub](https://github.com/montahdaya/Data-Product-Project-).

-You can adjust date range and event types using control panel located on the left side.
-Filtered dataset can be downloaded using data tab.
+You can adjust the year range and event types using control panel located on the left side.
+Filtered dataset can be downloaded using the Data tab.

+Should you have any questions, please feel to contact me at :
+Montassar.hdaya@gmail.com

+Thank you